 Turn on Opera’s VPN

 Opera now includes a built-in VPN (Virtual Private Network): this keeps your web browsing private when using public wifi, and allows you to mask your location.
 Because it hides your IP address It also makes it harder for services such as Google, Facebook and Twitter to track your browsing activity.
+There are lots of caveats to this – and I wouldn’t recommend relying on this “browser VPN” for anything serious – but as an option it is better turned on than off.

 You can turn on the VPN in Opera’s Preferences/Settings menu, under Security & Privacy, where you should find a box marked “Enable VPN”.